Recording and Sound Design

 DAW #1:

 The portable studio.
-This is built around an Apple G4 PowerBook and includes Pro Tools LE and other software, the Digidesign 002R firewire interface (the Digidesign M-Box for small jobs) and various external firewire hard drives, as well as portable mixers, compressors, reverbs, microphone pre-amps, microphones, headphones, cables, etc.
+This is built around an Apple MacBook Pro and includes Reaper and other software, Steinberg UR-22 interface, (the Sound Devices MixPre 10T can also be used as a USB interface, for up to 8 channels) external hard drives, as well as portable mixers, compressors, reverbs, microphone pre-amps, microphones, headphones, cables, etc.

 DAW #2: Post-production and mastering system.
-This is built around a Sweetwater Sound Creative Station PC running Windows XP.
-Software includes Pro Tools, Sony Sound Forge 9.0, CD Architect 5.2, Sony Vegas, Waves Restoration Suite, Sony Noise Reduction 2.0, Waves IR convolution reverb, Waves Native Power Pack, and numerous other plug-ins for filtering and sound manipulation, a DVD burner and software for CD-ROM and DVD-R burning.
+This is built around a custom built PC running Windows.
+Software includes Pro Tools, Reaper, Sony Sound Forge, CD Architect, Sony Vegas, Izotope RX3, Waves Restoration Suite, Sony Noise Reduction, Waves IR convolution reverb, other plug-ins by Waves and iZotope for filtering and sound manipulation, a DVD burner, and software for CD-ROM and DVD-R burning.
 A broadband web connection allows high speed file exchange with clients via the internet.

-Digital Recorders: Tascam HD-P2 portable compact flash card recorder, Edirol R-09 flash recorder, Tascam DA-P1 portable DAT, Tascam DA-30 MkII DAT, Sony MDS JE630 MiniDisc Recorder, Sony MZ-R37 portable MiniDisc recorder, Marantz CDR500 CD dubbing recorder
+Other digital Recorders: Edirol R-09 flash card recorder, Tascam DA-P1 portable DAT, Tascam DA-30 MkII DAT, Sony MDS JE630 MiniDisc Recorder.

 Analog Recorders: Otari MX-5050 open reel (1/2 track stereo, 1/4"), Tascam 32 open reel (1/2 trk stereo, 1/4"), TEAC A-3340S (4 channel, 1/4 inch deck--playback only), Sony TC-377 open reel (1/4 track stereo), Nakamichi DR-1 cassette recorder, TEAC V-670 cassette deck.